gtri/upstage/docs/source/user_guide/tutorials/data.rst

    * Reports on active/inactive state data.
    * Data are not completely in long-form.
 XYZ are on a single row, but rows can have the same timestamp if they are different states.

+3. :py:func:`upstage_des.data_utils.data_recorder.get_recorded_data`

+   * Returns the list of tuples of time and data that was recorded.
+   * No other features, it is up to the user to pick what they want and how they want to process it.

 Using the example in :doc:`Data Gathering Example </user_guide/tutorials/data_creation_example>`, the following table (a partial amount shown) would be obtained from the ``create_table`` function: